 - Workforce identities are the identities you manage for employees of your organization.
 These identities are used for signing in to workstations, accessing email, or using corporate applications.

 - External identities are the identities you manage for non-employees such as contractors or partners which need to be given access to corporate resources.

 - Guest identities are identities managed by a different party such as a customer or partner who need access to corporate resources.

 - Customer identities are the identities you manage for users in order to interact with your website or customer-facing applications.

-- Application identities are the identities you manage to enable applications to interact with other applications or the underlying platform.
+- Workload identities are the identities you manage to enable applications to interact with other applications or the underlying platform.

 Integrating multiple pools adds to the complexity of integrating with Google Cloud.
 Therefore, you should evaluate:

 - Do all identity pools need access to Google Cloud, or only a select subset?